-Asymptomatic pre-malignant disorder associated with relatively low risk (on average 0.5%-1.0% per year) of progression to multiple myeloma or related plasma cell proliferative malignancies.
+Asymptomatic pre-malignant disorder associated with relatively low risk (on average 0.5% to 1.0% per year) of progression to multiple myeloma or related plasma cell proliferative malignancies.

 No aetiological risk factors have been defined.
-Male gender, older age, family history of monoclonal gammopathy of undetermined significance, black ancestry, and exposure to radiation or pesticide are associated with a higher prevalence.
+Male sex, older age, family history of monoclonal gammopathy of undetermined significance, African ancestry, and exposure to radiation or pesticide are associated with a higher prevalence.

 Professor of Medicine